nmacneil/BIOL-3295/README.md

 - Hand in your completed Lab 1's when we meet in the Science building foyer at 2pm.
 - Assignment 1 is posted.
 It is due Tues October 1 at 12pm.
 - Reading for this week is Vandermeer and Gordon (2013) p1-8 on 'Density independent growth'.
+- If you are having software problems please see me or a TA.
+There is a troubleshooting file added under 'Handouts'